GoranSubic/portfolio-nextjs/README.md

 - Admin for crud data to/from database.

 ## ToDo
+- Include LinkedIn data from one file, remove duplicate code.
 - Create styles/style module for LinkPreview component.
 - Jobs submenu.
 - Jobs breadcrumbs.